Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Analysis and Results

 \section{Analysis and Results}

 Table \ref{tab:accuracies} shows the results on test set for BART-CSP and previous SOTA models.
 For a better comparison we have included some details for each model:

-\begin{itemize} \item \textit{Context Encoder}: The neural model used to encode the input. \item \textit{Dialogue History}: If dialogue history is included in the input.
-A turn is defined as a pair of user utterance and agent response.
-Partial means only last m turns of dialogue are kept while Full history models encode all previous turns. \item \textit{Encodes State}: indicates if user belief state up to the current turn is included in the input. \item \textit{Predefined slots or ontology}: whether model design or data processing needs knowledge of slot names or values. \end{itemize}
+\begin{itemize}[leftmargin=*,noitemsep] \item \textit{Context Encoder}: The neural model used to encode the input. \item \textit{Dialogue History}: If dialogue history is included in the input.
+A turn is defined as a pair of user utterance and agent response. ``Partial'' history means only a few turns of dialogue are kept while ``Full'' history models encode all previous turns. \item \textit{Encodes State}: indicates if the user belief state up to the current turn is included in the input. \item \textit{Predefined Slots or Ontology}: whether the model design or the data processing step needs knowledge of slot names or values. \end{itemize}

-As shown all previous models encode either partial or full history.
-BART-CSP encodes significantly less information as it relies only on the current turn and latest belief state.
-This simplifies model design and and improves data efficiency for training.
+As shown in Table~\ref{tab:accuracies}, all previous models encode either a partial or full history.
+BART-CSP encodes significantly less information as it relies only on the current turn and the latest belief state.
+This simplifies model design and improves data efficiency for training~\cite{yang2021comprehensive,kapelonis2022multi}.

 Furthermore, models that rely on predefined ontologies require changes in architecture for new datasets.
 On the other hand, BART-CSP is a generative model that learns to copy slots from context and can be deployed for a new dataset as is.